“Best Egg donor IVF Florida services provided by clinic with its own egg donor bank.”

 What are my chances of having twins or multiples if I use Egg Donation?

 Our egg donation program has been one of the most progressive and successful programs in the southeastern United States.
 From our first cycle in 1998, we have had among the highest of success rates while maintaining a very low risk of high order multiple pregnancies.
 This has been achieved through the application of prolonged pre-embryo culture and blastocyst transfers.
-Unfortunately, our program has seen rates of twin pregnancies that have ranged from 30-40%.
+Unfortunately, in the past, our program had rates of twin pregnancies that ranged from 30-40%.
 While many patients believe that a twin pregnancy is a desired goal, we consider a twin pregnancy to be a complication of assisted reproductive techniques.
 This is due to the high incidence of premature labor and delivery seen in twin pregnancies.
 Multiple pregnancies are very high risk.
-The babies have an increased risk of cerebral palsy, autism, and even congenital anomalies that can be quite severe.
-Recent reports have demonstrated that twin IVF pregnancies have twice the risk of congenital heart defects.
+Twins or higher order pregnancy babies have an increased risk of cerebral palsy (6 times higher) and congenital anomalies (6 times higher) that can be quite severe.
 Recent technology with laser assisted trophectoderm blastocyst biopsies have allowed us to confidently implant single embryos and expect a pregnancy in over 75% of cases.
 The ability to conclude an IVF treatment with a single embryo transfer and expect very high success makes pre-implantation genetic screening of egg donor embryos a reasonable approach.
+In fact, since 2014 our clinic performs embryo biopsies for chromosome testing on almost all IVF cycles including donor and non-donor cases.
+Since we have become a “single euploid embryo transfer IVF program,” more than 95% of our embryo transfers are single embryos.
+We therefore have an extremely low risk of multiple pregnancy.
+Testing the genetics of the embryos improves the efficiency of treatment and also gives the patients very important information about stored frozen embryos.

 Why not just adopt?

 Adoption of a child is a wonderful thing to do.
 It is however, not without its own risks.
 Patients considering adoption should contact an attorney specializing in this area of law.
 There are many fine attorneys to choose from in Florida and our office fully supports your decision to explore this option.
-With egg donor IVF, patients may choose the general appearance of the egg donor and also are responsible for caring for the baby during the whole pregnancy.
+With egg donor IVF, patients may choose the general appearance of the egg donor and also have a lot of information about that donor’s education, health and genetic history.
 In addition, most commonly, the intended father is also the genetic father.

 Who are the anonymous egg donors?